Telenor is the second largest mobile operator in Pakistan.

 Certain regulatory issues are stated below:

-The sales tax applicable to the telecoms industry in Pakistan is 19.5%, which is 3.5% more than the sales tax which applies to other sectors (16%).
-An activation tax on sales of each SIM card stands at PKR 250 per SIM card, whilst withholding tax at 10% is also applicable and affects an estimated 100 million people.
+- The sales tax applicable to the telecoms industry in Pakistan is 19.5%, which is 3.5 percentage points higher than the sales tax which applies to other sectors (16%).
+A withholding tax at 10% is also applicable and affects an estimated 100 million people.
+In addition to that, the tax collection point for mobile phones has been changed to the import stage and the amount of such tax increased to PKR 1,000 for smart phones and PKR 500 for other phones.
+A SIM activation tax has now been abolished.
 Collective cellular industry efforts are underway to reduce these taxes.